 What’s the best nutrition program?
 Mediterranean?
 Low-fat?
 Paleo?
 Atkins?
+Or perhaps you’re more of a Fitness Muscle Meals kind of guy when it comes to your nutritional plan.
 You’ve probably heard so much conflicting advice that your head’s spinning.
 So, here’s what science says about the healthiest possible diet.

 Let’s start with protein.
 As we’ll see with every macronutrient, it isn’t how much protein you eat, but the type that matters.
 Take one Harvard study.
 It found that red meat, processed meat and high-fat dairy were significantly associated with heart disease.
 Poultry, fish, nuts, and beans, however, were associated with a significant decreased risk.
 Looking at the chart below, you can see what happens when you substitute one type of protein for another (risk is reduced as you move down on the chart).
 Replacing one serving a day of red meat with one serving a day of nuts, for example, leads to 30% reduced risk of heart disease.
 Let’s look at each type of protein.